Pinafore/cl1-hw/sequence/README.md

 `Tags: B-ORG O O O O O B-LOC I-LOC`

-All your implementation should be in the `Named_Entity_Tagger.py` file.
+All your implementation should be in `Named_Entity_Tagger.py`.
-For the extra credit, feel free to write separate files and import them in `Named_Entity_Tagger.py`, but make sure you include them in your submission.
+For the extra credit part, feel free to write separate files and import them in `Named_Entity_Tagger.py`, but make sure you include them in your submission.